-Start cleaning a leather sofa by vacuuming it but first remove throws and pillows and check down the sides and back for any loose change, candy wrappers and so on.
+Start cleaning a leather couch by vacuuming it but first remove throws and pillows and check down the sides and back for any loose change, candy wrappers and so on.
 Use the vacuum cleaner with the brush attachment on leather upholstery to avoid scratching it.

 Slowly suck up all the crumbs and dirt that have accumulated on the surface, using a slow sweeping movement.
 Switch over to the crevice tool to get anything from the edges your fingers couldn’t reach, as well as cleaning the seams.
 Repeat on the cushions.